DeepSenseCA/echofilter/docs/source/usage_guide.rst

         The volume backscattering strength.

     Test set
-        Data which was used to evaluate the ability of the model to generalise to novel, unseen data.
+        Data which was used to evaluate the ability of the :term:`model` to generalise to novel, unseen data.

     Training
-        The process by which a model is iteratively improved.
+        The process by which a :term:`model` is iteratively improved.

     Training data
-        Data which was used to train the model(s).
+        Data which was used to train the :term:`model(s)<model>`.

     Training set
-        A subset (partition) of the dataset which was used to train the model.
+        A subset (partition) of the :term:`dataset` which was used to train the :term:`model`.

-    Transducer:
+    Transducer
         An underwater electronic device that converts electrical energy to sound pressure energy.
-The emitted sound pulse is called a “ping”.
+The emitted sound pulse is called a ":term:`ping`".
 The device converts the returning sound pressure energy to electrical energy, which is then recorded.

     Turbulence
         In contrast to laminar flow, fluid motion in turbulent regions are characterized by chaotic fluctuations in flow speed and direction.
-        Air is often entrained into the water column in regions of strong turbulence.
+        Air is often entrained into the :term:`water column` in regions of strong turbulence.

     Turbulence line
-        A line demarcating the depth of the end-boundary of air entrained into the water column by turbulence at the sea surface.
+        A line demarcating the depth of the end-boundary of air entrained into the :term:`water column` by :term:`turbulence` at the sea surface.

     Upfacing
-        The orientation of an echosounder when it is located at the seabed and records from the water column above it.
+        The orientation of an :term:`echosounder` when it is located at the seabed and records from the :term:`water column` above it.

     Validation set
-        Data which was used during the training process to evaluate the ability of the model to generalise to novel, unseen data.
+        Data which was used during the :term:`training` process to evaluate the ability of the :term:`model` to generalise to novel, unseen data.

     Water column
         The body of water between seafloor and ocean surface.

+.. raw:: latex

+    \clearpage

 Inference operations
 --------------------

-In this section, we describe the inference process, its outputs and inputs.
-Inference is the process of generating predictions from the model, and is the principal functionality of echofilter.
+In this section, we describe the :term:`inference` process, its outputs and inputs.
+Inference is the process of generating predictions from the :term:`model`, and is the principal functionality of echofilter.

 Processing overview
 ~~~~~~~~~~~~~~~~~~~

-This is an overview of how files are processed in the inference
+This is an overview of how files are processed in the :term:`inference`
 pipeline.

 First, the setup:

--  If a directory input was given, determine list of files to process
+-  If a directory input was given, determine list of files to process.

--  Download the model checkpoint, if necessary
+-  Download the model :term:`checkpoint`, if necessary.

--  Load the model from the checkpoint into memory
+-  Load the :term:`model` from the :term:`checkpoint` into memory.

--  If any file to process is an EV file, open Echoview
+-  If any file to process is an EV file, open Echoview.

--  If it was not already open, hide the Echoview window
+-  If it was not already open, hide the Echoview window.

-After the model is loaded from its checkpoint, each file is processed in
+After the :term:`model` is loaded from its checkpoint, each file is processed
-turn.
+in turn.
 The processing time for an individual file scales linearly with
 the number of pings in the file (twice as many pings = twice as long to
 process).

 Each file is processed in the following steps:

--  If the input is an EV file, export the Sv data to CSV format.
+-  If the input is an EV file, export the :term:`Sv` data to CSV format.

    -  By default, the Sv data is taken from ``"Fileset1: Sv pings T1"``.